-We estimate that we will receive net proceeds of approximately \$16.4 million from the sale of shares of common stock offered in this offering, or approximately \$18.9 million if the underwriters exercise their over-allotment option in full, based on an assumed initial public offering price of \$11.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$16.2 million from the sale of shares of common stock offered in this offering, or approximately \$18.7 million if the underwriters exercise their over-allotment option in full, based on an assumed initial public offering price of \$11.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 Each \$1.00 increase (decrease) in the assumed initial public offering price of \$11.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$1,518,000 assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 330,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$3.3 million, assuming the initial public offering price per share stays the same.
-An increase of 330,000 in the number of shares we are offering, together with a \$1.00 increase in the assumed initial public offering price per share, would increase the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$5.2 million.
-A decrease of 330,000 in the number of shares we are offering, together with a \$1.00 decrease in the assumed initial public offering price per share, would decrease the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$4.6 million.
+An increase (decrease) of 330,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$3.3 million, assuming the initial public offering price per share, would increase the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$5.2 million.
+A decrease of 330,000 in the number of shares we are offering, together with a \$1.00 increase in the assumed initial public offering price per share, would decrease the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$4.6 million.
 The foregoing assumes no exercise of the underwriters' over-allotment option.
 We do not expect that a change in the offering price per share or the number of shares by these amounts would have a material effect on our intended uses of the net proceeds from this offering, although it may impact the amount of time prior to which we may need to seek additional capital.